 Cultural Diversity Newsletter: Articles, Reports, Tips and More

 The more different cultures work together, the more cultural competency training is essential to avoid problems.
 Cultural problems can range from miscommunication to actual conflict, all endangering effective worker productivity and performance, as explored in this video about challenges of culturally diverse teams at work.

 Developing cultural competence results in an ability to understand, communicate with, and effectively interact with people across cultures, and work with varying cultural beliefs and schedules.
 While there are myriad cultural variations, here are some essential to the workplace:

-- Calendars: The business world generally runs on the western secular year, beginning with January 1 and ending with December 31.
-However, many cultures use other calendars to determine holidays such as New Years or specific holy days.
+4. Schedules: Work can be impact by cultural and religious events affecting the workplace.
+The business world generally runs on the western secular year, beginning with January 1 and ending with December 31.
+But some cultures use wildly different calendars to determine New Years or specific holy days.
 For example, Eastern Orthodox Christians celebrate Christmas on a different day from western Christians.
 For Muslims, Friday is a day for prayer.
 Jews observe holidays ranging from Rosh Hashanah to Yom Kippur.
 These variations affect the workplace as people require time off to observe their holidays.

 So how does one develop cultural competence?
 Be sure to enjoy part 2 of this article Managing Cultural Diversity in the Workplace.
 This exclusive article explores 4 more components of cultural diversity in the workplace, and strategies, skills and techniques for helping people develop cultural competence.